MarioFanGamer/HDMA-Libraries/Waves HDMA Toolkit/HDMA Waves Toolkit - Readme.txt

 There is so much slow down!
 ----------------------------------------------------------
 That one is natural considering I must fill the whole screen of data.
-That being said, most of the.
+That being said, I build the code in such a way that the waves themselves are calculated only once while the remaining line are filled by copying these calculated lines.
+It could be worse, at least.

 Tip: Use as small wavelengths as possible.
 That way, only few scanlines have to be really calculated.